laurenchen0631/English-Learning/category/common_phrase.md

 	- That rumor has been in circulation for a long time.
 	- coins no longer in circulation
 	- by 1500, after only 45 years of the printed book, there were 9 million in circulation
+- the bowels of ..的最深處 == The deepest inner parts or areas of (something)
+	- the mineshaft descended deep into the bowels of the earth
+	- Lichens helped to speed the decomposition of the hard rock surfaces, preparing a soft bed of soil that was abundantly supplied with minerals that had been carried in the molten rock from the bowels of Earth

 ## Emphasis
 - an end in itself 本身即很重要的事物